quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Immediate Close

-An endpoint sends a closing frame, either CONNECTION_CLOSE or APPLICATION_CLOSE, to terminate the connection immediately.
-Either closing frame causes all streams to immediately become closed; open streams can be assumed to be implicitly reset.
+An endpoint sends a closing frame, (CONNECTION_CLOSE, CRYPTO_CLOSE or APPLICATION_CLOSE) to terminate the connection immediately.
+Any closing frame causes all streams to immediately become closed; open streams can be assumed to be implicitly reset.

 After sending a closing frame, endpoints immediately enter the closing state.
 During the closing period, an endpoint that sends a closing frame SHOULD respond